SK-Africa/SearchKings-Africa-UTM-Grabber/README.md

 **Plugin Name:** SearchKings Africa UTM Grabber
 **Description:** A WordPress plugin that dynamically updates links with UTM parameters, populates form fields with UTM data, and detects traffic channel and source.
-**Version: 1.2.1**
+**Version: 1.0.0**
 **Author:** SearchKings Africa
 **License:** MIT

 ## Description

-The SearchKings Africa UTM Grabber plugin enhances your WordPress site's tracking capabilities by dynamically updating links with UTM parameters from the current URL.
+The SearchKings Africa UTM Grabber plugin enhances your WordPress site's tracking capabilities.
 It ensures that UTM parameters persist as users navigate through your site, populates form fields with UTM data, and detects whether the traffic is from paid search or organic sources.
 This plugin is particularly useful for tracking marketing campaigns and maintaining consistent UTM tracking for analytics.

 ## Features

-- Dynamically appends UTM parameters to a predefined URL.
 - Stores UTM parameters in session storage to persist them across page navigations.
-- Provides an option to show/hide a WhatsApp call-to-action button.
-- Dynamically updates links with a specified class.
 - Populates form fields with UTM data.
 - Detects and populates form fields with traffic channel (Paid Search/Organic) and source (Google/Bing/Yahoo).
 - Compatible with standard WordPress forms and Elementor forms.